zaybournand/Mini-Project/README.md

-🚀 Mini-Project: Click Counter & API Echo
+🚀 Click Counter & API Echo: A Full-Stack Mini-Project 🌟 Project Overview
-This project demonstrates a full-stack web application built with React, Firebase, and Node.js, showcasing integration between frontend, backend, authentication, data tracking, and deployment on Google Cloud.
+This mini-project is a comprehensive demonstration of building and deploying a modern full-stack web application.
+It showcases the seamless integration of a React frontend, Firebase authentication and Firestore database, a Node.js backend API, all hosted on Google Cloud.
+The core functionality allows users to track their personal button clicks while interacting with a protected backend endpoint.

-✨ Features
+✨ Core Features
-User Authentication: Secure sign-up and login functionality using Firebase Authentication (Email/Password).
+Secure User Authentication: Users can easily sign up and log in using email and password, powered by Firebase Authentication.

-Personal Click Tracking: Users can click a button, and their individual click count is stored and updated in real-time in Firestore.
+Personalized Click Tracking: A dedicated button allows logged-in users to increment a personal counter, with data stored and updated in real-time in Google Cloud Firestore.

-Real-time Usage Display: Each logged-in user can view their personal click count directly on the page.
+Real-time Usage Display: Each user's individual click count is displayed instantly on their dashboard, reflecting real-time updates.

-Protected Backend API: A minimal Node.js Express backend with an endpoint that echoes authenticated user information.
-This endpoint is protected by Firebase ID Token verification.
+Protected Backend API: A minimal Node.js Express backend provides a secure endpoint (/echo-user-info) that verifies Firebase ID tokens, echoing authenticated user details.

-Responsive UI: A clean, modern, and responsive user interface built with React and Tailwind CSS.
+Responsive & Modern UI: Crafted with React and Tailwind CSS, the frontend offers a clean, intuitive, and fully responsive user experience across devices.

-Cloud Deployment: Frontend hosted on Firebase Hosting and backend deployed on Google Cloud Run.
+Cloud-Native Deployment: The entire application is deployed on Google Cloud, with the frontend on Firebase Hosting and the backend on Google Cloud Run.

-🛠️ Technologies Used
+🛠️ Technical Stack
-Frontend:
+Frontend

-React.js
+Framework: React.js

-Tailwind CSS
+Styling: Tailwind CSS

-Firebase SDK (for Web) (Authentication, Firestore)
+Firebase Integration: Firebase SDK (for Web) (Authentication, Firestore)

-Backend:
+Backend

-Node.js
+Runtime: Node.js

-Express.js
+Web Framework: Express.js

-Firebase Admin SDK
+Firebase Integration: Firebase Admin SDK

-CORS

-Dotenv (for local environment variables)
+Utilities: CORS, Dotenv (for local environment variables)

-Database:
+Database

-Google Cloud Firestore
+NoSQL Database: Google Cloud Firestore

-Deployment & Hosting:
+Deployment & Hosting

-Firebase Hosting (for Frontend)
+Frontend Hosting: Firebase Hosting

-Google Cloud Run (for Backend)
+Backend Hosting: Google Cloud Run

-Google Cloud Build (for containerization)
+Containerization: Google Cloud Build

-Google Container Registry (GCR)
+Container Registry: Google Container Registry (GCR)

-📦 Local Development Setup
+🚀 Getting Started: Local Development
-Follow these steps to get the application running on your local machine.
+Follow these instructions to set up and run the application on your local machine.

 1. Clone the Repository
    git clone https://github.com/zaybournand/Mini-Project.git
    cd Mini-Project

 2. Frontend Setup (React App)
-   Navigate into the root of the React app:
+   Navigate to the root of your React application:

-cd mini-project # This is the folder containing package.json for React
+cd mini-project # This is the main project folder containing package.json for React

 a.
 Install Dependencies
 npm install

 b.
-Firebase Project Configuration (src/FirebaseConfig.js) You need to connect your React app to your Firebase project.
+Firebase Project Configuration (.env.production & Firebase Console) Create .env.production: In the root of your mini-project folder, create a file named .env.production.

+Populate .env.production: Add your Firebase client-side configuration and your backend's Cloud Run URL to this file.
+Replace all placeholder values with your actual project details from the Firebase Console.

+# mini-project/.env.production

+# --- Firebase Client-Side Configuration (from Firebase Console > Project settings > Your apps > Web app config) ---

+REACT_APP_FIREBASE_API_KEY="YOUR_ACTUAL_FIREBASE_API_KEY"
+REACT_APP_FIREBASE_AUTH_DOMAIN="YOUR_ACTUAL_PROJECT_ID.firebaseapp.com"
+REACT_APP_FIREBASE_PROJECT_ID="YOUR_ACTUAL_PROJECT_ID"
+REACT_APP_FIREBASE_STORAGE_BUCKET="YOUR_ACTUAL_PROJECT_ID.appspot.com"
+REACT_APP_FIREBASE_MESSAGING_SENDER_ID="YOUR_ACTUAL_MESSAGING_SENDER_ID"
+REACT_APP_FIREBASE_CLIENT_APP_ID="YOUR_ACTUAL_FIREBASE_APP_ID_FROM_SETTINGS"
+REACT_APP_FIREBASE_MEASUREMENT_ID="YOUR_ACTUAL_MEASUREMENT_ID"

+# --- Backend API URL (from your deployed Cloud Run service) ---

+REACT_APP_BACKEND_URL="https://your-cloud-run-service-url.a.run.app"

+Firebase Console Setup:

 Go to your Firebase Console and select your Mini-Project.

-In Project settings (gear icon) > General, scroll down to the "Your apps" section.
+In Project settings (gear icon) > General, under "Your apps", copy your web app's firebaseConfig values.

-If you haven't added a web app, click the </> icon to add one.
-Copy the firebaseConfig object.

-Open src/FirebaseConfig.js in your React project.

-Replace the placeholder values in LOCAL_FIREBASE_CONFIG_FALLBACK with your actual Firebase project configuration.
-Also, set LOCAL_APP_ID_FALLBACK to your Firebase project ID.

-const LOCAL_APP_ID_FALLBACK = 'YOUR_FIREBASE_PROJECT_ID'; // e.g., 'mini-project-e570c'

-const LOCAL_FIREBASE_CONFIG_FALLBACK = {
-apiKey: "YOUR_API_KEY",
-authDomain: "YOUR_PROJECT_ID.firebaseapp.com",
-projectId: "YOUR_PROJECT_ID",
-storageBucket: "YOUR_PROJECT_ID.appspot.com",
-messagingSenderId: "YOUR_MESSAGING_SENDER_ID",
-appId: "YOUR_FIREBASE_APP_ID",
-};

-Save src/FirebaseConfig.js.
+In Build > Authentication > Sign-in method, enable "Email/Password".

+In Build > Firestore Database, create a database (start in production mode, choose nam7 or a suitable region).
+Go to the "Rules" tab and replace the default rules with the provided security rules (see "Brief Note on Security" below) and click "Publish".

 c.
-Enable Firebase Authentication (Email/Password)
-In your Firebase Console for your Mini-Project, go to Build > Authentication.

-Navigate to the "Sign-in method" tab.

-Enable the "Email/Password" provider.

-d.
-Set Up Firestore Database and Security Rules
-In your Firebase Console for your Mini-Project, go to Build > Firestore Database.

-Click "Create database" and select "Start in production mode".
-Choose an appropriate region (e.g., nam7 for East Coast US).

-Once created, go to the "Rules" tab.

-Replace the default rules with the following and click "Publish":

-rules_version = '2';
-service cloud.firestore {
-match /databases/{database}/documents {
-match /artifacts/{appId} {
-match /users/{userId}/{documents=\*\*} {
-allow read, write: if request.auth != null && request.auth.uid == userId;
-}
-}
-}
-}

-e.
 Run Frontend Locally
 npm start

-The app will open in your browser (usually http://localhost:3000).
+The application will open in your browser (typically http://localhost:3000).

 3. Backend Setup (Node.js App)
    Open a new terminal window and navigate into the backend directory: